greim/ng-falcor/recipes.md

+# Recipes

-# How to handle various common things with ng-falcor
+AKA, how to handle various common scenarios with ng-falcor.
+(These recipes are likely to change as I gain experience doing this.)

 ## Pagination